Lipen/bdd-rs/examples/model_checking/docs/theory.typ

 Temporal logics come in multiple flavors, each with distinct strengths.
 While this document focuses on CTL, understanding how it relates to Linear Temporal Logic (LTL) --- another major temporal logic for verification --- provides valuable perspective on expressiveness trade-offs and practical verification choices.

+The fundamental difference: LTL reasons about individual execution paths ("on this particular run..."), while CTL reasons about the tree of all possible executions ("on all branches..." or "on some branch...").
+This leads to complementary strengths:
+- LTL naturally expresses fairness and liveness properties ("infinitely often")
+- CTL efficiently computes using fixpoints and handles branching-time properties ("on all paths eventually, there exists a path")

+In practice, neither subsumes the other — each can express properties the other cannot.
 This section compares the two logics and explains when to use each.

 == LTL: Path-Based Logic